nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `fee n/STUDENT_NAME m/MONTH y/YEAR`

 * `STUDENT_NAME` should match the exact student’s name in TutorBuddy
-* `MONTH` should be a positive integer between 1 and 12
+* `MONTH` should be a positive integer between 1 and 12 inclusive
-* `YEAR` should be a positive integer between 1970 and 2037
+* `YEAR` should be a positive integer between 1970 and 2037 inclusive

 Example:
 * `fee n/John Lee m/1 y/2021` returns John Lee monthly fee for January 2021